-Marina von Bergen, MA, ACC
+Marina von Bergen, ACC, MAM

 As an American citizen who grew up in England, France, Germany and Switzerland, I was encouraged at a young age to explore the world and take a global view in life.
 My personal and professional experiences led me all around the world, learning how to interact and collaborate with individuals of all backgrounds, ethnicities and ages.
 Embracing such diversity from so early on has been beneficial to my career, enabling me to be comfortable in a wide array of organizational environments and with individuals from entry level all the way through the C-suite.

 CREDENTIALS & CERTIFICATIONS